As you know, Harrison has pre-course assignments for most academic classes. Chemistry Pre-Course

 You will need a good scientific calculator for this course and the knowledge of how to use it properly.
 It is not necessary to have a graphing calculator but you can use that if you already own one.

 Be sure to give yourself enough time to prepare for class so that YOU are successful.
-There will be an in-class quiz over the 30 listed elements and symbols as well as a safety quiz.
-There is one on-line quiz to take about math concepts.
+There will be an in-class quiz (8/31) over the 30 listed elements and symbols.
+There is an on-line quiz on Schoology to take about math concepts, an on-line quiz about significant figures, and an on-line quiz about safety.
 Some of the content regarding protons, electrons, and neutrons will also be on the first test.
-See you on Monday, January 7!
+See you on Monday, August 17!

 You have everything in your hands to be successful on the final exam.
 If you have used the Final Review and worked every problem and practiced the concepts that gave you grief and reviewed your polyatomics and come in confident and prepared, you are ready to do a great job on the final exam.

 I have enjoyed teaching you this semester – immensely!
 It has been a great semester watching you grow and mature and learn to use your brains to analyze situations.
 I hope that you carry these skills with you as you move forward.
 Stop in and let me know how you are on occasion.
 Many thanks for the wonderful semester!